Looking for Luck in All the Right Places

 As most Thais are Buddhist, personal destinies are seen as something that have been earned in one’s past life, but it never hurts to try to improve your current life (and cash flow).
 Animism plays a big role in the belief that there are a host of ghosts and gods waiting to assist one on the material plane and that one can indeed influence their own future.

 When my Thai girlfriend knows that I am heading off to a particularly lucky temple or shrine, she always asks me to discover some lucky numbers for her.
-I once sat rubbing a tree coated in candle wax with my thumb for ten minutes trying to help her out and also to190301k1.jpg satisfy my own curiosity.
+I once sat rubbing a tree coated in candle wax with my thumb for ten minutes trying to help her out and also to satisfy my own curiosity.
 Maybe I saw the number four pop up; you just can’t be sure about that stuff.

 After a young girl made a wish to win the lottery at the Erawan Elephant Museum (under construction) on Suhkumvit Road and won the next day, it made the local papers.
 Now on the two days before the national lottery drawing every month (the 1st and 16th) the area is jam packed with people hoping for that extra bit of luck.
 Offerings of food, flowers, and incense are made to this gigantic three-headed elephant, which stands at a whopping 50 metres.
 On non-lottery days, the area is more or less deserted.